Skip to main content

 International Criminal Court in The Hague issues arrest warrant for Putin

 The International Criminal Court in The Hague issued an arrest warrant on Friday for Russian President Vladimir Putin on allegations of war crimes.
 His administration's commissioner for children's rights, Maria Alexeyevna Lvova-Belova, was also named in an arrest warrant by the court.
-Both are accused of acting in violation of the Rome Statue by either directly taking part in a program to remove Ukrainian people, specifically children, from their home country.
+Both are accused of acting in violation of the Rome Statute by directly taking part in a program to remove Ukrainian people, specifically children, from their home country.
 At least 6,000 children are believed to have been taken from Ukraine and sent to Russian camps, many of whom were then readied for adoption by Russian families, or given military training, according to a report commissioned by the U.S. State Department.

 The Pre-Trial Chamber II of the International Criminal Court (ICC) said on Friday it was acting on allegations filed by prosecutors late last month.
 It said that, "there are reasonable grounds to believe that each suspect bears responsibility for the war crime of unlawful deportation of population and that of unlawful transfer of population from occupied areas of Ukraine to the Russian Federation, in prejudice of Ukrainian children."
 The ICC said the allegations currently date back to February 24, 2022, the date Russia intensified its invasion of Ukraine.